rahulsunil2/hackp-ngcollege/README.md

-## NgCollege:
+## NgCollege

 ### Login Page
 - [x] Login screen with
     + Username (type text)
     + Password (type password)
     + Login Button: Enabled only if the user enters a username and a password
-- [ ] On Login button, user should be navigated to a Dashboard
+- [x] On Login button, user should be navigated to a Dashboard

 ### Dashboard
 - [x] A table for listing student details